JackSzwergold/Writing/memories/Being Dragged to See the Pharaoh.md

 ***

-*Being Dragged to See the King (c) Copyright by Jack Szwergold; written on December 26, 2017.
+*Being Dragged to See the Pharaoh (c) Copyright by Jack Szwergold; written on March 31, 2018.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*